Christianity in late antiquity: Council of Constantinople (381)

-The council approved the current form of the Nicene Creed as used in the Eastern Orthodox Church and Oriental Orthodox churches, but, except when Greek is used, with two additional Latin phrases ("Deum de Deo" and "Filioque") in the West.
-The form used by the Armenian Apostolic Church, which is part of Oriental Orthodoxy, has many more additions.
+The council approved the current form of the Nicene Creed as used in the Eastern Orthodox Church and Oriental Orthodox Churches, but, except when Greek is used, with two additional Latin phrases ("Deum de Deo" and "Filioque") in the West.
+The form used by the Armenian Apostolic Church, which is part of Oriental Orthodoxy, has multiple more additions.
 This fuller creed may have existed before the Council and probably originated from the baptismal creed of Constantinople.

 The council also condemned Apollinarism, the teaching that there was no human mind or soul in Christ.
 It also granted Constantinople honorary precedence over all churches save Rome.

 The council did not include Western bishops or Roman legates, but it was accepted as ecumenical in the West.

 Council of Ephesus (431)

 Theodosius II called the council to settle the Nestorian controversy.
 Nestorius, Patriarch of Constantinople, opposed use of the term Theotokos (Greek Η Θεοτόκος, "God-bearer").
 This term had long been used by orthodox writers, and it was gaining popularity along with devotion to Mary as Mother of God.
 He reportedly taught that there were two separate persons in the incarnate Christ, though whether he actually taught this is disputed.

 The council deposed Nestorius, repudiated Nestorianism as heretical, and proclaimed the Virgin Mary as the Theotokos.
 After quoting the Nicene Creed in its original form, as at the First Council of Nicaea, without the alterations and additions made at the First Council of Constantinople, it declared it "unlawful for any man to bring forward, or to write, or to compose a different (ἑτέραν) Faith as a rival to that established by the holy Fathers assembled with the Holy Ghost in Nicæa."

-The result of the Council led to political upheaval in the church, as the Assyrian Church of the East and the Persian Sasanian Empire supported Nestorius, resulting in the Nestorian Schism, which separated the Church of the East from the Latin Byzantine Church.
+The result of the Council led to political upheaval in the church, as the Assyrian Church of the East and the Persian Sasanian Empire supported Nestorius, resulting in the Nestorian schism, which separated the Church of the East from the Latin Byzantine Church.

 Council of Chalcedon (451)

-The council repudiated the Eutychian doctrine of monophysitism, described and delineated the "Hypostatic Union" and two natures of Christ, human and divine; adopted the Chalcedonian Creed.
+The council repudiated the Eutychian doctrine of Monophysitism, described and delineated the "Hypostatic Union" and two natures of Christ, human and divine; adopted the Chalcedonian Creed.
 For those who accept it, it is the Fourth Ecumenical Council.
 It rejected the decision of the Second Council of Ephesus, referred to by the pope at the time as the "Robber Council".

 The Council of Chalcedon resulted in a schism, with the Oriental Orthodox Churches breaking communion with Chalcedonian Christianity.